 Small Engines and Outdoor Power Equipment: A Care & Repair Guide for: Lawn Mowers, Snowblowers & Small Gas-Powered Imple

 Small engine repair is not done by most mechanics but can be a good way to make money on the side and confidently repair your own equipment.

-Repairing small engines is not hugely different from a car or truck but some small differences make reading a good book on the subject make a repair that much easier.
+Repairing small engines is not hugely different from a car or truck, but some small differences make reading a good book on the subject that makes a repair that much easier.

 Automotive Bodywork & Rust Repair

-Knowing the basics how body work repair and terminology is something that will come up once in a while.
-Many people will assume that a mechanic knows body work and will ask opinions or for referrals.
+Knowing the basics of how bodywork repair and terminology is something that will come up once in a while.
+Many people will assume that a mechanic knows bodywork and will ask for opinions or referrals.

-For this reason reading a book for a generalized knowledge on body repair is something recommended, even if you never have to do it.
+For this reason, reading a book for generalized knowledge on body repair is something recommended, even if you never have to do it.